TheWand3rer/Universe/README.md

 * Uses `double` for internal calculations and can output in `float` for Unity.
 * The model supports Galaxies / (n-ary) Star Systems / Stars / Planets (and moons).
 Each orbiter is a `CelestialBody`.
 * A Kepler simulation model that calculates the position of any object in the solar system given their orbital data and time from the [J2000 epoch](https://en.wikipedia.org/wiki/Epoch_(astronomy)#Julian_years_and_J2000).
+* Kinematic propagator for orbits of binary stars.
 * An interplanetary mission planner that calculates possible transfers given a set of launch windows.
 * A set of functions to calculate mission profiles for *relativistic rockets*, to obtain the acceleration and cruise time for both the observer and the ship, and the total duration of the mission given speeds that approach fractions of c.
 * (optional) custom deserialisation converters in the assembly `com.vindemiatrixcollective.universe.data`.